jonathanericksen/Party_Tweets/README.md

 **Part Two:**

-  > In addition to corpus analysis, Trace Political has asked JE Consulting to suss out the feasibility of building a classifier using neural networks that successfully predicts the political party of which the author of an official tweet belongs.
+In addition to corpus analysis, Trace Political has asked JE Consulting to suss out the feasibility of building a classifier using neural networks that successfully predicts the political party of which the author of an official tweet belongs.
 In order to be deemed successful, the model must successfully predict political party with 90% accuracy on test data.
 Should this succeed, Trace Political will further pursue projects related to predictive modeling with natural language processing.

-  >*Question:*
-  > Can a neural network successfully classify political affiliation based on language contained in official tweets from the available dataset?

-## Methodology:

-> This project is broken down in to two parts.
-Part One will will address the first objective which is to perform basic analysis of the text corpus contained within tweets from the dataset.
-Part Two will attempt to model the text data resulting in successful party classification.
-Part Two will finish with a conclusion based upon the attempted modeling along with recommendations for future work to enhance model performances, et cetera.
-The sections and sub-sections are outlined in the table of contents below.

-## Table of Contents:
+***

 ### Obtain
 > - Sourcing the Data
 > - Importing Data